KetherineWang/startup/notes.md

   - We begin by introducing `Vite`, our frontend tooling.
   - The HTML, CSS, and JavaScript are then reworked into React components.
   - The React components are then reworked to take advantage of the functionality that React provides.
-  - This includes function style components, modularization, reactive interactions, and a React representation of Bootstrap.
+  - This includes function-style components, modularization, reactive interactions, and a React representation of Bootstrap.
   - Here is a complete list of all the steps involved to convert Simon to a React application.
   - When we port our startup to React, we will want to commit our changes as we complete each step in the process.
     1. Clone the `simon-websocket` repository.